ianderrington/genai/docs/Understanding/building/orchestrating.md

 - [Chatall](https://github.com/sunner/ChatALL) To interact with multiple chatbots at the same time.
 - [LocalAI](https://github.com/go-skynet/LocalAI) drop-in replacement REST API that’s compatible with OpenAI API specifications for local inferencing.

-!!! code "[Open Agent](https://github.com/dot-agent/openagent) IN DEVELOPMENT Microservices approach to AGI.
+!!! abstract "[Open Agent](https://github.com/dot-agent/openagent) IN DEVELOPMENT Microservices approach to AGI.
 Modular components for AI apps or AGI agents"

-??? code "[DSPY](https://github.com/stanfordnlp/dspy) is a framework for solving advanced tasks with language models and retrieval models"
+??? abstract "[DSPY](https://github.com/stanfordnlp/dspy) is a framework for solving advanced tasks with language models and retrieval models"
     Useful for exploring automatic prompt opteimization.

 ### Language-like interfaces
-??? code "[LMQL](https://github.com/eth-sri/lmql) is a query language that enables simplified representations of chats and agents with minimal code. "
+??? abstract "[LMQL](https://github.com/eth-sri/lmql) is a query language that enables simplified representations of chats and agents with minimal code. "
     ```
     "Greet LMQL:[GREETINGS]\n" where stops_at(GREETINGS, ".") and not "\n" in GREETINGS